 Trying to find a day in Scottsdale without near perfect weather is like trying to find the elusive leprechaun.
 You’re not sure he exists and and you’ve definitely never seen him.
 We’ve been to Scottsdale more times than I can count because it is such an easy place to travel to from Denver.
-And the is weather perfect every time.
+The weather is perfect every time and Scottsdale with kids is an easy vacation.
 We usually don’t go out of our way to plan too much when we visit, and typically just go with the flow.
-But we’ve been there enough times now to confidently plan 3 perfect days in Scottsdale pretty easily.
-The city has so many activities and so many happenings that 3 days probably isn’t enough, but if you’re planning a quick weekend trip, 3 days is perfect.
+But we’ve been there enough times now to confidently plan three perfect days in Scottsdale pretty easily.
+The city has so many activities and so many happenings that three days probably isn’t enough, but if you’re planning a quick weekend trip, three days is perfect.
 Whether you’re there on a couples holiday or a family friendly Scottsdale weekend, the sky is the limit.

-Arrive at the airport and take an taxi to Fairmont Scottsdale Princess.
+Arrive at the airport and take a taxi to Fairmont Scottsdale Princess.
 A super family friendly hotel with beautiful desert decor (think palm trees and cacti and glistening waterfalls and fountains), the Princess is a favorite for families and couples alike.
+This hotel has about a million Scottsdale kid’s activities.
 The six pools, spa and four restaurants beckon you to relax, recharge and reconnect with your family.
 If there’s something in the Scottsdale area that you want to check out, the friendly concierge is more than happy to help you.
 Spend this first day relaxing by one of the 6 onsite pools.
 If you have kids with you, don’t miss Sonoran Splash with two waterslides for whole family fun.

 Get your ride on with a horseback riding adventure at MacDonald’s Ranch.
 McDonalds has something for everyone.
 Horseback riding, stagecoach rides, hay rides, a petting zoo and a pumpkin patch.
 Private rides and group rides are available, and they even offer moonlight rides.
 You can also combine a ride and a cookout for the whole family.
 MacDonalds really loves to give families a true Western experience.